-As at 31 December 2016, the impairment provision of impaired insurance receivables of RM43.3 million is RM3.2 million (2015: RM4.0 million), the impaired provision of other receivables is RM0.6 million (2015: Nil), and impaired AFS financial assets of RM275.9 million is RM50.1 million (2015: RM55.3 million).
+As at 31 December 2017, the impairment provision of impaired insurance receivables of RM31.2 million is RM1.5 million (2016: RM3.2 million), and the impaired provision of other receivables is RM1.9 million (2016: RM0.6 million).
 Impairment of insurance receivables and other receivables are performed based on a collective assessment.
 No collateral is held as security for any impaired assets.
-The AFS financial assets that is subject to impairment is rigorously assessed as explained under Note 2.2(g)(ii) to the financial statements.
-The Company records impairment loss for insurance receivables, other receivables and AFS financial assets in separate provision accounts.
-A reconciliation of the allowance for impairment losses for insurance receivables, other receivables are as follows:
+The Company records impairment loss for insurance receivables and other receivables in separate provision accounts.
+A reconciliation of the allowance for impairment losses for insurance receivables and other receivables are receivables and other receivables are solved.